 Professor Pramodita Sharma is the Schlesinger-Grossman Chair of Family Business at the Grossman School of Business, University of Vermont.
 A prolific author and pioneer in her field, Professor Sharma’s work draws on her close ties to the business community as well as her experiences growing up in a family enterprise.
-“Pioneering Family Firms’ Sustainable Development Strategies”, which charts the journey of 15 business families showing a commitment to sustainable development through their work in a diverse range of industries and geographies.
+“Pioneering Family Firms’ Sustainable Development Strategies” charts the journey of 15 business families showing a commitment to sustainable development through their work in a diverse range of industries and geographies.

 4. The Ultimate Family Business Survival Guide by Priyanka Gupta Zielinksi